baldwindavid/simply_authem/README.md

 ### ActiveRecord-ish

-The users will work mostly like a real ActiveRecord model.
+The users in the yaml file will work mostly like a real ActiveRecord model even though there is no database table.
 This functionality is provided by the [`active_hash`](http://github.com/zilkey/active_hash) gem noted in the installation instructions.

 ActiveHash objects implement enough of the ActiveRecord api to satisfy most common needs.
 For example: